himmelherz/Something-Special/README.md

 telebot.desktop - service for autostart on raspberry

-actual version - playinf with ssg
+actual version - playing with ssg

 old stories - for other